TEEN VOLUNTEER PROGRAMS

 Applications are currently closed and will reopen for the fall semester on Tuesday, August 15th, 2023, at 7:00pm.

 I can volunteer from home?

 Yes!
-Our virtual volunteer activities provide ongoing, passive opportunities for 6th-12th grade teens to help the library and earn volunteer hours.
+Our virtual volunteer activities provide passive opportunities for 6th-12th grade teens to help the library and earn volunteer hours during the school year.
 You do not need to be in the library to participate in this program, however, you're absolutely welcome to use library spaces if you choose to do so.

 How does this work?

 There are 8 static activities available at all times, with an additional 2 activities that change from